+Click on any of the questions below to see the answer.
 If you can’t find the question you are looking for here then please feel free to contact us directly.
-You can email us with your inquiry or call us on the above number and we would be delighted to discuss your query with you.
+You can email us your enquiry at email@example.com or call us on 01273 464695.

 This is an interesting question and something that only you can answer.
 We do not want to present Turning Point as ‘the answer to your life’ and obviously there are a lot of different courses, practices, experiences and many possible avenues that you could go down.
 Ultimately it comes down to an inner impulse within you that feels drawn to take the course.
 Often this goes beyond anything ‘rational’ and is more of a gut feeling.
 However, if you are needing some further clarity as to whether this is right for you at this time then please don’t hesitate to call us and we will be more than happy to discuss it with you.